 How we are keeping you and our Kellogg team members safe:

-- Exam room is disinfected after every patient
+- Exam rooms are disinfected after every patient

 - Common areas are disinfected multiple times a day